Data-Driven Merton's Strategies via Policy Randomization

 A (small) investor's actions are modeled as a scalar-valued adapted process $a=\{a_t\}_{t\in[0,T)}$, with $a_t$ representing the fraction of total wealth invested in the stock at time $t$.
 The corresponding self-financing wealth process $W^a$ then follows the SDE:

-Note that the solvency constraint $W_t^a\geq 0$ a.s., for all $t\in [0,T]$, is satisfied automatically for any square integrable $a$.
+Note that the solvency constraint $W_t^a\geq 0$ a.s., for all $t\in [0,T]$, is automatically satisfied for any square-integrable $a$.
 The Merton investment problem is to choose $a$ to maximize the following expected utility of the terminal wealth: